yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

     For physical environments, Fabrikam should take a similar approach of tuning their migration assessment using parameters similar to those listed above, as supported by the third-party migration tool chosen or by using the Azure pricing calculator.

-10.  **Design:** How can Fabrikam analyze and optimize their costs, post-migration?
+3. How can Fabrikam analyze and optimize their costs, post-migration?
 Include details of mechanisms for internal charge-back.

-    **Solution:** As part of their regular operations, Fabrikam should periodically review their deployments to ensure they are optimized for cost efficiency.
+    As part of their regular operations, Fabrikam should periodically review their deployments to ensure they are optimized for cost efficiency.
 This review should include:
     - Does the solution make full use of the provisioned VM sizes or PaaS service SKUs?
 Can the services be moved to fewer or cheaper VMs, or to a lower-cost service SKU?
 Be aware that new VM families may offer better performance at lower cost than older VM families.
     - Does the solution run 24x7?
 Does it need to?
 Can costs be reduced by turning off or reducing the footprint at night or at weekends?
 This is easily implemented using the [Start/stop VMs during off hours](https://docs.microsoft.com/azure/automation/automation-solution-vm-management) solution from the Azure Marketplace.
-    - Can auto-scale be used to further optimize the delpoyment footprint?
+    - Can auto-scale be used to further optimize the deployment footprint?
     - Can Azure discount programs, such as Hybrid Benefit or Reserved Instances, be used to reduce costs?
     - Are supporting services, such as Azure Site Recovery, Azure Backup, and Log Analytics being used efficiently?
 For example, for a stateless web server, is Azure Backup required, or would simple disk snapshots suffice?
 (Can you use a Web App instead?)
     - Are there any cost recommendations in Azure Advisor?